 Last verified: November 2016

 This clinical trial is examining the effect of 4-week aspirin therapy on platelet transcriptome in persons at high-risk for myocardial infarction or stroke due to family history of early-onset coronary artery disease.

 ||Intervention Model: Single Group Assignment

 Masking: Open Label

 Primary Purpose: Basic Science

-- Changes in platelet transcriptome [ Time Frame: 4 weeks ] [ Designated as safety issue: No ]comparison of platelet transcriptome before aspirin therapy with platelet transcriptome after aspirin therapy
+Comparison of platelet transcriptome before aspirin therapy with platelet transcriptome after aspirin therapy.

 Participants treated with aspirin - there is no control group.
 Participant's baseline will act as their control.